bradenhs/fnx/README.md

 - free runtime typechecking,
 - and a powerful [middleware api](docs/overview/Middleware.md) to top it off.

 The icing on the cake is easy integration with React through the [ReactiveComponent](docs/api/ReactiveComponent.md) api.
 In a way, FNX is kinda like React, but for data.
 It abstracts away the tedious parts of state management (like serialization and keeping your view in sync with your model) leaving you with more time to build awesome stuff.

-Being the new kid on the block, FNX makes no compromises in order to support older JavaScript environments.
-It started as part of an academic research project at [Brigham Young University](https://byu.edu) and legacy support simply isn't part of the project's goals.
+As the new kid on the block, FNX makes no compromises in order to support older JavaScript environments.
+It started as part of an academic research project at [Brigham Young University](https://byu.edu) and legacy compatibility simply isn't part of the project's goals.
 [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy),
 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap),
 and [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)